Watering

 Underwatering causing turgor loss in thin stems

-Tradescantia's thin stems have essentially no structural water storage.
-When the soil dries, stem turgor drops and the plant collapses.
-The dramatic, rapid wilt is characteristic of the genus.
-Recovery is also rapid — most of the turgor restores within an hour of watering.
+Tradescantia's thin stems have essentially no structural water storage tissue to draw on.
+When the soil dries, stem turgor drops quickly and the plant collapses as a result.
+The dramatic, rapid wilt is characteristic of the genus and often more sudden-looking than the underwatering response of a thicker-stemmed houseplant.
+Recovery is also rapid; most of the turgor restores within an hour of watering, once the roots can take up water again.

 Root rot preventing water delivery

-A Tradescantia drooping with moist or wet soil has root damage.
-The collapsed root system cannot deliver water and the plant wilts despite available moisture.
-This is the more concerning scenario.
+A Tradescantia drooping with moist or wet soil has root damage underneath.
+The collapsed root system cannot deliver the available water up through the stems, and the plant wilts despite there being plenty of moisture in the pot.
+This is the more concerning of the two common drooping scenarios, since it doesn't resolve with more watering the way underwatering-related drooping does.

 Heat stress from a spot that gets too warm or receives strong afternoon sun

-Tradescantia can droop from heat alone, independent of soil moisture, when placed somewhere that gets noticeably hot during the day — a windowsill with intense afternoon sun, or a spot near a heat-generating appliance.
-The plant may look fine again once temperatures drop in the evening, which is a useful clue that heat rather than water is the driver, since a genuine watering-related droop doesn't resolve on its own without intervention.
+Tradescantia can droop from heat alone, independent of soil moisture, when placed somewhere that gets noticeably hot during the day, such as a windowsill with intense afternoon sun or a spot near a heat-generating appliance.
+The plant may look fine again once temperatures drop in the evening, which is a useful clue that heat rather than water is the driver, since a genuine watering-related droop doesn't resolve on its own without some kind of intervention.

 Recent repotting causing temporary transplant shock

-A Tradescantia can droop for several days after being repotted, even into appropriate fresh mix, simply because some fine root hairs are inevitably disturbed in the process.
-This settles on its own within a week or so as new root hairs establish, and doesn't call for extra watering on top of what the fresh mix already needs.
+A Tradescantia can droop for several days after being repotted, even into appropriate fresh mix, simply because some fine root hairs are inevitably disturbed during the process regardless of how carefully it's handled.
+This settles on its own within about a week as new root hairs establish in the fresh soil, and doesn't call for extra watering on top of what the fresh mix already needs.

 How to Fix It

-For root rot, unpot the plant and rinse the roots so you can see them clearly — pale, firm roots are fine, while dark, soft, or foul-smelling ones need to be cut away with clean scissors back to healthy tissue, trimming any matching soft stem above them too.
+For suspected root rot, unpot the plant and rinse the roots so you can see them clearly.
+Pale, firm roots are fine, while dark, soft, or foul-smelling ones need to be cut away with clean scissors back to healthy tissue, trimming any matching soft stem above them too.
 Repot what's left into fresh, dry mix.
-If the rot has taken most of the root mass, skip trying to save it: snip a handful of healthy stem tips from unaffected growth and root them fresh in a glass of water, which typically shows new roots within 5–7 days given Tradescantia's rooting speed.
+If the rot has taken most of the root mass, skip trying to save it; snip a handful of healthy stem tips from unaffected growth and root them fresh in a glass of water, which typically shows new roots within five to seven days given Tradescantia's rooting speed.

 If drooping tracks with the hottest part of the day and recovers somewhat by evening even without watering, move the plant out of direct afternoon sun or away from the heat source rather than adding more water on top of already-adequate soil moisture.